-When you have sensitive skin, or suffer from the likes of acne or rosacea it’s hard to know what to do about exfoliating.
-It’s important to clear your skin of dead and dying cells and debris, but exfoliating can be too harsh for sensitive skin – and do much more damage than good.
+You know that it’s important to clear your skin of dead and dying cells and debris, and to unclog pores to restore good skin health - but exfoliating can be too harsh for sensitive skin, doing more damage than good.

 In this article we’ll take a look at –